 Cohort Analysis.
 Most clinical guidelines are based on evidence from clinical trials and controlled studies.
-However, data collected from clinical trials, often sourced from a general population, may not provide an accurate reflection of potential outcomes for subsets of patients with pre-existing conditions and comorbidities.
-Clinicians are, therefore, interested in using EHR data and observational studies to better identify factors that can influence the recovery of such patients.
+However, data collected from clinical trials, often sourced from a general population, may not provide an accurate reflection of potential outcomes for subsets of patients with pre-existing conditions and comorbidities [2].
+Clinicians are, therefore, interested in using EHR data and observational studies to better identify factors that can influence the recovery of such patients [4].
 A cohort is defined as a subset of the general population that shares one or more defining characteristics.
-The analysis of cohorts has proven effective in the medical community for identifying factors that patient recovery and treatment.

-In clinical applications, cohorts can be defined by utilizing patient data collected through the EHR.
-The medical community has relied on cohort subsets sourced from a large body of EHR data that can be used for retrospective analysis.
-Cohorts of patients formed from EHR data have the potential to be used for "patients-like-me" comparisons, in which clinicians can define a cohort with attributes mirroring a given target patient.
-These comparisons can help identify factors that influence patient recovery and has been used to develop predictive tools that help domain experts determine the best treatment options for a given patient6-8.
+The analysis of cohorts has proven effective in the medical community for identifying factors that affect patient recovery and treatment.
+In clinical applications, cohorts can be defined by utilizing patient data collected through the EHR system.
+The medical community has relied on cohort subsets sourced from a large body of EHR data that can be used for retrospective analysis [5, 4].
+Cohorts of patients formed from EHR data have the potential to be used for "patients-like-me" comparisons [2], in which clinicians can define a cohort with attributes mirroring a given target patient.
+These comparisons can help identify factors that influence patient recovery and has been used to develop predictive tools that help domain experts determine the best treatment options for a given patient [6, 7, 8].

-Patient-Reported Outcomes Measurement Information System PROMIS is a validated measurement system that evaluates a range of patient physical functions.
+Patient-Reported Outcomes Measurement Information System.
+The Patient-Reported Outcomes Measurement Information System (PROMIS) is a validated measurement system that evaluates a range of patient physical functions [9].
 In this paper, we use only PROMIS physical function (PF) scores.
-The PROMIS system defines the abilities of a patient with a specific score, which is determined by patient response to a series of questions.
-A patient who can run 10 miles without difficulty would have a PROMIS PF score of approximately 72, whereas a patient with a score of 32 can stand for a short period of time without difficulty.
+The PROMIS system defines the abilities of a patient with a specific score, which is determined by patient response to a series of questions [3].
+A patient who can run 10 miles without difficulty would have a PROMIS PF score of approximately 72, whereas a patient with a score of 32 can stand for a short period of time without difficulty [10].
 If a patient has answered that they have trouble walking a mile, later questions will focus on a smaller range of physical abilities.
 The score system is converted to a t-score metric that ranges from 0 to 100, with an average ability score of 50 and a standard deviation of 10.
-All scores are scaled to values relative to the average score, for example, a score of 40 implies physical function that is one standard deviation lower than the score of the reference mean.
-The literature cites changes between 2 and 6 points as a meaningful change for patients on the physical function scale.

-The University of Utah Orthopaedic Research center has been a proponent in the use of PROMIS scores to assess patient outcomes.
+All scores are scaled to values relative to the average score.
+For example, a score of 40 implies physical function that is one standard deviation lower than the score of the reference mean [3].
+The University of Utah Orthopedic Research center has been a proponent in the use of PROMIS scores to assess patient outcomes [11].
 Recent research into PROMIS physical function scores to evaluate a given procedure relative to cost has identified PROMIS PF as a more accurate assessment of physical well-being for patients with spinal ailments than the Oswestry Disability Index, which is derived from patient reported questionnaire and is used to measure lower back pain.
-Due to its accuracy, PROMIS PF can be a valuable metric to evaluate patient well-being following treatment and assist in evidence-based decision-making for treatment options for patients with spinal conditions.
+Due to its accuracy, PROMIS PF can be a valuable metric to evaluate patient well-being following treatment and assist in evidence-based decision-making for treatment options for patients with spinal conditions [12].